Joe Goode (choreographer)

-Joe Goode (1951) is an American choreographer, director, performer, and writer known for creating multidimensional performance works, often about identity and interpersonal relationships in contemporary times.
+Joe Goode (born 1951) is an American choreographer, director, performer, and writer known for creating multidimensional performance works, often about identity and interpersonal relationships in contemporary times.

 Goode founded Joe Goode Performance Works in 1986.
 Goode is "widely known as an innovator in the field of dance for his willingness to collide movement with spoken word, song, and visual imagery."

 Early life and education

 Joe Goode was born in Oklahoma City, Oklahoma in 1951.
 He graduated from Virginia Commonwealth University in 1973.

 Career

 After college, Goode moved to New York to join the Merce Cunningham Dance Company.
 In 1973, he relocated to San Francisco and joined the Margaret Jenkins Dance Company.

 In 1983, he premiered his first independent choreographic work Stanley in San Francisco.

-A 1999 review of Gender Heros describes Goode's process, "Joe Goode based “Gender Heroes Part I” on interviews conducted with Bay Area community members from different cultural and ethnic backgrounds, ranging from elderly persons and first-generation Americans to transgendered individuals and cross-dressers.
+A 1999 review of Gender Heros describes Goode's process, "Joe Goode based 'Gender Heroes Part I' on interviews conducted with Bay Area community members from different cultural and ethnic backgrounds, ranging from elderly persons and first-generation Americans to transgendered [sic] individuals and cross-dressers.
 This world premiere explores the social and cultural forces that influence gender, and the expectations of men and women in our communities.
 Through dance and spoken word, the piece uses the collected narratives to offer a glimpse into the personal journey toward one's gender identity."